eush77/range-lookup/README.md

 [![Build Status][travis-badge]][travis] [![Dependency Status][david-badge]][david]

-Highlight words on a page by selecting them with mouse.
+Highlight all occurences of a word on a page by mouse-selecting it.

 [travis]: https://travis-ci.org/eush77/word-highlight
 [travis-badge]: https://travis-ci.org/eush77/word-highlight.svg